GNOME/gobject-introspection/MSVC.README.rst

-- A recent enough version of GLib, preferably built with the same compiler that is now being used to build G-I.  If none is found, the Meson build will fetch GLib from GIT master and build it first before continuing to build G-I.  Note that it will require a libintl implementation (must be installed beforehand, the headers and lib and DLL must be found in the paths specified by %INCLUDE, %LIB% and %PATH% respectively), along with ZLib and libffi (GLib's own Meson build will build  them if they are not found).
+- A recent enough version of GLib, preferably built with the same compiler that is now being used to build G-I.  If none is found, the Meson build will fetch GLib from the tip of the main branch and build it first before continuing to build G-I.  Note that it will require a libintl implementation (must be installed beforehand, the headers and lib and DLL must be found in the paths specified by
+  %INCLUDE%, %LIB% and %PATH% respectively), along with ZLib and libffi (GLib's own Meson build will build  them if they are not found).
 If a pre-existing copy of GLib is available, be sure to set PKG_CONFIG_PATH to where its .pc files can be found, and ensure that its DLLs/ executables can be first found in the paths specified in %PATH%.
 Note that libffi is needed both by GLib and G-I.

 - A DLL build of Cairo with Cairo-GObject built, also preferably with the same compiler that is now used to build G-I.